-Since the mid-1990s, one of the largest federal antipoverty programs in the US has been the EITC, which provides cash assistance to low-income families and individuals who have earnings from work.
-Low-income families with 2 or more children can receive a credit of up to 40 percent of their income in recent years (up to \$4,824 in 2008), while families with one child can receive a credit of up to 34 percent.
-In 2007, the EITC provided \$48.7 billion in income benefits to 25 million families and individuals, lifting more children out of poverty than any other government program (Center on Budget and Policy Priorities 2010).
+Since the mid-1990s, one of the largest federal anti-poverty programs in the U.S. has been the EITC, which provides cash assistance to low-income families and individuals who have earnings from work.1 Low income families with two or more children can receive a credit of up to 40% of their income in recent years (up to \$4,824 in 2008), while families with one child can receive a credit of up to 34%.
+In 2007, the EITC provided \$48.7 billion in income benefits to 25 million families and individuals, lifting more children out of poverty than any other government program (Center on Budget and Policy Priorities, 2009).
 It is natural to ask what effect the EITC and other income maintenance programs have on disadvantaged children.

 Expansions of the EITC in the late 1980s and 1990s provide an exogenous source of income variation for American families that we use to identify the effects of family income on child achievement.
-Figures 1 and 2 show that EITC expansions over this period were sizeable and primarily benefitted low- to middle-income families.
-Not only did the maximum benefit amount increase substantially, but the range of family income that qualified families for EITC benefits also expanded.
-The figures show that two-child families with pretax incomes ranging from \$12,000-\$16,000 would have seen their EITC payments increase by as much as \$900 from 1987 to 1993, and another \$2,100 between 1993 and 1997.2 The maximum subsidy rate for low-income families with 2 children doubled from 19.5 percent to 40 percent of earned income over the latter period.
-Expansions for single-child families were quite similar to those for two-child families prior to 1993; however, they have been more modest since.
+Figure 1 shows that EITC expansions over this period were sizeable and primarily benefitted low to middle income families.
+Not only did the maximum benefit amount increase substantially, but the range of family income which qualified families for EITC benefits also expanded.
+The figure shows that two-child families with pre-tax incomes ranging from \$12,000-16,000 would have seen their EITC payments increase by as much as \$900 from 1987 to 1993 and another \$2,100 between 1993 and 1997.2 The maximum subsidy rate for low income families with two children doubled from 19.5% to 40% of earned income over the latter period.3

-1See Hotz and Scholz (2003) and Eissa and Hoynes (2006) for detailed descriptions of the EITC program and a summary of related research.
+1See Hotz and Scholz (2003) and Eissa and Hoynes (2005) for detailed descriptions of the EITC program and a summary of related research.